DionisisChar/public-agencies-catalogue/README.en.md

 - 🔍 Search organizations using filters (name, Ministry, Local Authority, legal form, public/private sector)
 - 🗺️ View organizations on a map (OpenStreetMap)
 - 📄 Integration with Diavgeia API for displaying recent decisions
-- 🧩 Automatic filling of address, phone, website, and coordinates using Google Places API (v1)
+- 🧩 Automatic filling of address, phone, website, and coordinates using Google Places API (New)
 - 👤 Admin panel with CRUD functionality for Ministries, Local Authorities, and Organizations
 - 📤 Mass data update & cleanup using official Excel files from the Ministry of Interior